Changissnz/selfinterest/README.md

 significance alongside the inanimate.
-This then makes for phenomena most convincing of being pre-determined, the complications from potential streamlined into deterministic processes known before they occur, so that after the occurrence is the supporting proof of the argument, which turned out not to be an argument against a plausible counter but a wholesome truth expressed on the actual.
+This then makes for phenomena most convincing of being pre-determined, the complications from potential streamlined into deterministic processes known before they occur, so that after the occurrence is the supporting proof of the argument, which turned out not to be an argument against any plausible counter but a wholesome truth expressed on the actual.
 By default, self-interest has as much demand for control as it does for the understanding.
 And in fact, the two concepts are greatly intertwined with one another, in which control acquired through the unintended coincidence could grant the base for furthering understanding, and actions from